influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.25/kafka/v1beta2/kafkaMirrorMaker2.md

 withVolumes(volumes)
 ```

-Makes data from a Secret or ConfigMap available in the Kafka Connect pods as volumes.
+"Makes data from a Secret or ConfigMap available in the Kafka Connect pods as volumes."

 ### fn spec.externalConfiguration.withVolumesMixin